Playing Safe With AI

 How Attackers Hide Instructions

-Attackers use various subtle methods to conceal malicious prompts:
+Attackers use various subtle methods to conceal malicious instructions:

 When an AI agent processes seemingly harmless content containing hidden instructions, it can execute dangerous actions, such as running commands with your permissions or leaking your private data.